wx-ys/gal1d/README.md

 ## Introduction
-gal1d is a python package for analysing functional forms of known column or volume density (luminosity) profiles and fitting them.
+gal1d is a python package for analysing functional forms of known surface or volume density (luminosity) profiles and fitting them.

 ## Maintainers